mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 The pattern we see here is less relatable to every day game constructs in the way a game mechanic is.
 The pattern involved here is a coding pattern and a pattern in process.
 In code terms you need to add asset in preload, change name in create.
 In process terms you also need to export in correct format, note location of download, then using the editing tool locate and upload to correct area of the project file structure.
 -->

-#### Other examples of emerging concepts / practices
-These kind of feedback were present in many exchanges during directed playtesting and during pair interactions.

-For example the emergence of the concept of safe zone in the game of Ch and Pa - The concept of a safe zone arrives as a direct result of after adding a moving enemies GDP, the extensive use of that pattern dominates the game challenge to such an extent that it is essential for players to quicky identify and use 'safe zones'.

 #### Fluidity of practice